Chart Color Schemes

 Jacka lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Nov 2025, Jacka's population is estimated at around 1,707 people.
-This reflects an increase of 995 people since the 2021 Census, which reported a population of 712 people.
-The change is inferred from the resident population of 678, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 355 validated new addresses since the Census date.
-This level of population equates to a density ratio of 586 persons per square kilometer.
-Jacka's growth of 139.7% since the 2021 census exceeded the state (5.9%) and the SA4 region, marking it as a growth leader in the area.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 68.0% of overall population gains during recent periods.
+As of Nov 2025, the population of the Jacka statistical area (Lv2) is estimated at around 1,707, reflecting an increase of 995 people since the 2021 Census.
+This increase represents a growth rate of 139.7%, with the 2021 Census reporting a population of 712 people in the area.
+This growth is inferred from AreaSearch's estimation of the resident population at 678, based on their examination of the latest ERP data release by the ABS (June 2024), and an additional 355 validated new addresses since the Census date.
+The resulting population density ratio is approximately 586 persons per square kilometer, indicating significant space per person and potential room for further development.
+The Jacka's growth rate of 139.7% since the 2021 census exceeds both the state's growth rate of 6.4% and the SA4 region's growth rate during this period.
+This growth was primarily driven by natural growth, contributing approximately 68.0% of overall population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Considering projected demographic shifts, exceptional growth is predicted over the period, with the suburb expected to grow by 769 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 15.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also using 2022 as the base year.
+Based on these projected demographic shifts, exceptional growth is predicted for the Jacka (SA2) over the period.
+By 2041, the area is expected to grow by 769 persons based on aggregated SA2-level projections, reflecting an overall reduction of 15.2% in total population over the 17 years.

 Frequently Asked Questions - Population